 - Research activities must be clinical or translational in nature with the potential to make a positive impact on human health.

-Teams may self-nominate or be nominated by a faculty member or administrator from a Georgia CTSA partner institution.
+Teams may self-nominate or be nominated by a faculty member or administrator from a Georgia CTSA partner.

-A concise, two-page (maximum) narrative describing the team’s research, the impact on individual and/or community health, and a description of each team member’s substantive and quantifiable contributions to the team is required for each nomination.
+A concise, two-page (maximum) narrative describing the team’s research, the potential impact on individual and/or community health, efforts made to date, a proposed teamwork plan for how the multi-disciplinary team will work together, and a description of each team member’s substantive and quantifiable contributions to the team is required for each nomination.
 The narrative should emphasize specific features of the team that represent innovative, high-functioning teamwork and synergy and how these features have advanced their respective field(s).

-The primary criterion for evaluation will be the team’s ability to demonstrate innovative, high-functioning teamwork and synergy in the narrative.
+The primary criterion for evaluation will be the team’s ability to demonstrate the potential for innovative, high-functioning teamwork and synergy in the narrative.
 Teams will also be evaluated using the following criteria.
 It is not necessary to achieve every criterion, as different teams will have different outcomes.

 - Abstract presentations, publications or scholarly works at any stage (e.g., submitted, in press, in revision) involving 2 or more team members